ssjjbb/RV_/README.md

 Project utilizes Raspberry Pi 4 as a controller unit with a touchscreen display situated somewhere on the dashboard of the vehicle.
 Sensors will be operating on Raspberry Pi Picos and communication between Picos is done via nRF24L01+ rf transceivers and Pico - RPi through UART.
 If wifi is available in the RV, might change Picos to ESP32 or similar mcu with built-in wifi support

-First project using git so this will improve as i learn more about the wonders of version control